-Folic acid (Folate)
+Folic acid (Folate) and pregnancy

 folic; acid; folate; spina; bifida; neural; tube; defects; anencephaly;